replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

 In the interest of being able to work on this quickly without breaking existing use-cases, a new `troubleshoot` command should be created.
 Utilizing cobra and viper best practices from the cobra.dev docs.

+### sbctl → troubleshoot inspect

-sbctl should be migrated to the troubleshoot repository in a "lift and shift" operation to start with, allowing for it's methods and functions to be called by the new `troubleshoot` command.
+sbctl should be migrated to the troubleshoot repository in a "lift and shift" operation to start with.

+It should continue to be built as a standalone binary to enable continued use until a stable replacement exists. as such it should me integrated in a way that preserves the existing `cmd` and it's package requirements.

+Once integrated into the repository, we can begin calling it's packages from the from the new `troubleshoot` command to enable the `inspect` subcommand.

 ### Public APIs